 Between 1st January and 8th April 2018, Mabrian’s platform has analysed over 398,000 tourist mentions related to Lisbon.
 Filtered through the platform’s own algorithm, developed over more than 6 years, specialised in Natural Language Processing techniques (PNL) and endowed with Artificial Intelligence, Mabrian offers reliable indicators about the tourist perception in aspects such as tourist products and attractions, climate and security perception, as well as hotel satisfaction.

-The Global Satisfaction Index (GTPi) in Lisbon rates 86,45 points out of 100, in the studied period, a scale that surpasses the London one (81,93 points, based on 3,200,000 mentions), and the Barcelona’s one (83,09 points based on 1,030,000 mentions).
-In the touristic Product Satisfaction Index (TPi), the difference is more noticeable: the tourists’ valuations in Lisbon mark 78,39 points, while in Barcelona are 68,95 and in London 66,67.
+The Global Satisfaction Index (GTPi) in Lisbon rates 86.45 points out of 100, in the studied period, a scale that overtakes London (81.93 points, based on 3,200,000 mentions), and Barcelona (83.09 points based on 1,030,000 mentions).
+In the tourist Product Satisfaction Index (TPi), the difference is more noticeable: tourists’ reviews rate Lisbon with 78.39 points, Barcelona with 68.95 and London with 66.67.

 Mabrian’s indexes offer a deep and very segmented knowledge of users’ interests in relation with the destination and allow to monitor their reviews.
 This observation of behaviour and trends around the world is made possible from both transactional and online behaviour data collected from stable and reliable sources, covering the complete cycle of the tourist experience.
 The analysis done through these tools allows detection and forecast of market dynamics that might otherwise go unnoticed.
 Mabrian provides robust support for the traditional study methods, that favours strategic decision making by minimising the margin of error.